Effective 30 August 2022

-Crido is committed to protect confidentiality and privacy of information provided to us.
-One of our key duties is to guarantee the proper protection and adequate use of personal data gathered through web sites.
+Crido attaches particular importance to protecting the confidentiality and privacy of the information entrusted to us.
+One of our key responsibilities is to ensure adequate protection and proper use of personal information collected through our websites.

-- The Data Controller undertakes to comply with the confidential character of the data collected in the course of visiting the Website.
+- The Administrator undertakes to respect the confidential nature of the data collected when users use the Site.

-- Personal data of the Website’s users shall be processed pursuant to the commonly applied requirements of law, including the Personal Data Protection Act of 10 May 2018 (Journal of Laws of 2018, item 1000), and requirements laid down in Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (OJ L 119, 4.5.2016, p.
-1; GDPR).
+The personal data of the Site’s users will be processed in accordance with the requirements of generally applicable law, including the Act of 10 May 2018 on the Protection of Personal Data (i.e. Journal of Laws of 2019, item 1781) and the requirements set forth in the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free flow of such data and repealing Directive 95/46/EC (Official Journal of the EU L of 2016, No. 119, p.
+1; “GDPR“).

 Purposes and operations of data processing

-- The Data Controller collects data of people who, amongst other things, has registered on the Website via a dedicated registration form, contact form, application form, or signed up to a newsletter, etc.
+- have registered on the Site through a dedicated registration form, contact form, application form,

-- Personal data of the Website’s users will be processed to:
+- Personal data of users of the Site will be processed for the following purposes:

-- implement services provided by the Website and for the purposes indicated in the relevant and dedicated forms of the Website, including, without limitation:
+- The performance of the services provided by Crido through the Site and for the purposes indicated in the relevant and dedicated forms of the Site, including but not limited to:

-- subscription to receive information, including also commercial information (e.g. newsletter, blog notifications, notifications from the Calendar of Funds, industry reports, etc.), and personalization of the information provided, including data analysis and profiling for marketing purposes;
+- signing up to receive information, including commercial information (e.g. newsletters, blog notifications, industry reports, etc.) and personalizing the information provided, including data analysis and profiling for marketing purposes;

 - submitting a contact inquiry;